Factorization of the forward-backward charge asymmetry and measurements of the weak mixing angle and proton structure at hadron colliders: Factorization of

 \section{Factorization of $A^h_{FB}$}

-The $A_{FB}$ distributions at hadron colliders are observed in the Collins-Soper (CS) frame~\cite{cs-frame}, which is a center-of-mass frame with the $\hat{z}$-axis defined as the bisector of the angle formed by the direction of the momentum of one incoming hadron ($H_A$) and the negative direction of the other incoming hadron ($H_B$).
-We define two scattering angles, $\cos\theta_q$ and $\cos\theta_h$, to describe $A_{FB}$ of the DY process in two different reference frames.
-For the $\cos\theta_q$, $H_A$ and $H_B$ are assigned according to the directions of $q$ and $\bar{q}$, respectively; while for the $\cos\theta_h$, $H_A$ is defined as the hadron which points to the same hemisphere aligned to the reconstructed $Z$ boson of the dilepton final state.
-Since the $Z$ boson is boosted along with the direction of the parton which carries higher energy, $\cos\theta_h = \cos\theta_q$ when $q$ has larger energy than $\bar{q}$, and $\cos\theta_h = -\cos\theta_q$ when $\bar{q}$ has the larger energy.
-Accordingly, the differential cross section of the DY process can be expressed in term of $\cos\theta_q$ as:
+The $A_{FB}$ at hadron colliders is observed in the Collins-Soper (CS) frame~\cite{cs-frame}, which is a center-of-mass frame with the $\hat{z}$-axis defined as the bisector of the angle formed by the direction of the momentum of one incoming hadron ($H_A$) and the negative direction of the other incoming hadron ($H_B$).
+To decouple the original asymmetry from the proton structure information, we define two scattering angles, {\it i.e.} $\cos\theta_q$ and $\cos\theta_h$, with different choices of $H_A$ and $H_B$.
+For the $\cos\theta_q$, $H_A$ and $H_B$ are assigned according to the directions of $q$ and $\bar{q}$, respectively.
+The differential cross section of the DY process can be expressed in term of $\cos\theta_q$ as:

 {

 }